ian646/DataAnalyst/README.md

 This template is set up to showcase your best work.
 You can easily customize the project cards in the `index.html` file.

-### Project SQL Stack Project
+### Project SQL Stack Project 1
 *Development of Power-BI project using EXCEl, SQL and Power-BI tools.*

-### Project Title Two
+### Project SQL Stack Project 2
-*A brief description of your project, the tools used, and the key insights derived.*
+*Development of Power-BI project using EXCEl, SQL and Power-BI tools.*

-### Project Title Three
+### Project SQL Stack Project 3
-*A brief description of your project, the tools used, and the key insights derived.*
+*Development of Power-BI project using EXCEl, SQL and Power-BI tools.*

 ## 🛠️ Skills